tlevine/www.thomaslevine.com/content/!/why-people-like-hackerspaces/index.md

 ---

 ## Using technology to enable people
-I see this attitude a lot, especially in San Francisco.
+I see the following attitude a lot, especially in San Francisco.

 > We know how this complex fancy thing works, but a lot of other people don't, and it's hard to explain the thing.
 > Let's make tools so other people can do the thing without needing to understand how it works.